 During Service: Food Preparation Equipment

-When designing your kitchen, logistically, it makes sense to position the prep area between your food storage and cooking area.
+When designing your kitchen, logistically, you should position the prep area between your food storage and cooking area.
 Stainless steel prep stations are recommended because of their durability and easy to clean surfaces, reducing cross-contamination.
 Make sure to also include hand-washing basins and sinks for your pot washers in the food prep area.

 During Service: Cooking Equipment

-A commercial oven is a must-have appliance for any catering business, it is manufactured to withstand heavy-duty use, allowing for flexibility with multiple burners.
+A professional catering oven is a must-have appliance for any food business, it is manufactured to withstand heavy-duty use, allowing for flexibility with multiple burners.

 Should you choose gas or electric?
 If your kitchen has access to a gas supply and you are able to pay for the installation, gas ovens are recommended as they are far more responsive when adjusting heat levels.
 For a smaller space, a multi-functional combi-oven is the recommended, cost-effective option.